Stranded In Nepal

 MESSAGE FOR TOURISTS

-1. If you want help, YOUR GOVERNMENT NEEDS TO KNOW WHO AND WHERE YOU ARE.
-The most important thing right now is to register your desire to leave with your respective Embassy or Consulate.
-You can do this electronically and you can find information on their website.
+2. YOUR GOVERNMENT NEEDS TO KNOW WHO AND WHERE YOU ARE.
+The most important thing right now is to register your whereabouts with your respective Embassy or Consulate.
+You can do this via email (find the list of contact on this website).
 Remember that if your country does not have an embassy here, you should register with your responsible embassy abroad (likely in New Delhi).
 Be sure you provide a reliable way to contact you (email preferably).
 Get a SIM card if you don’t already have one.

 Send a message to our support team.